Suicide prevention: understanding, taking action, providing support

-Every year in France, almost 10,000 people die by suicide, that's 27 deaths a day.
-This alarming figure is a reminder of the importance of talking openly about mental suffering, and of reinforcing preventive measures, particularly in universities.
+Every year in France, nearly 10,000 people die by suicide, or 27 deaths per day.
+This alarming figure highlights the importance of talking openly about mental health issues and strengthening prevention measures, particularly within universities.

-At the University of Montpellier, we are committed to supporting students and staff faced with suicidal thoughts or situations of psychological distress.
-Suicide can happen to any of us, and it's essential to know how to recognize the signs, dare to talk about it and seek help.
+At the University of Montpellier, we are committed to supporting students and staff who are experiencing suicidal thoughts or psychological distress.
+Suicide can affect any one of us, and it is essential to know how to recognize the signs, to dare to talk about it, and to seek help.

-Suicidal thoughts don't have to remain a secret.
-Talking to someone you trust - a friend, family member, teacher or healthcare professional - can be an important first step.
-There's no shame in asking for help.
+Suicidal thoughts should not be kept secret.
+Talking to someone you trust—a friend, family member, teacher, or healthcare professional—can be an important first step.
+There is no shame in asking for help.

-Suicidal crises are often temporary and linked to difficulties that can be overcome.
-Just because a person doesn't see a solution doesn't mean there isn't one.
+Suicidal crises are often temporary and related to difficulties that can be overcome.
+Just because a person cannot see a solution does not mean that one does not exist.

 Recognizing warning signs